apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 ```
 would require an index on `app:Asset`  containing all nodes of the type.
 That, in
 turn, means that either the index needs to be a fulltext index or needs to be
 indexing `jcr:primaryType` property.
-All of the following definitions would work
+All the following definitions would work
 for such a case:
 ```
    + /oak:index/index1